cmdev90/mongo-crud/README.md

  * @param {object} criteria The match criteria for the mongo where clause.
  * @param {function} callback The command result callback.

-The following snippet shows the different ways to query for documents.
+The following snippet shows the different ways to retrieve documents.
 ```
   // Example 1
   mongo.retrieve('Foo', function (err, result) {